-As groups shift from forming to norming (Tuckman, 1965), an important goal for the group is to clarify its identity as its form changes (Garmston and Wellman, 2016).
+As groups shift from forming to norming (Tuckman, 1965), an important goal for the group is to clarify its identity as its form changes (Garmston and Wellman, 2016), an idea from Adaptive Schools.

 I’ve been thinking about a protocol for a collaborative meeting, with the meeting purpose being dialog into discussion and the goal for the meeting being a clear sense of group identity in the face of change in how it does what it does.